-- 11. Check the air intake hose for cuts, nicks, cracks, etc., and the hose clamps for tightness. - 12.
-Reset the air restriction indicator (press button on the end of the indicator).
+- 11. Check the air intake hose for cuts, nicks, etc., and the hose clamps for tightness. - 12.
+Reset the air restriction indicator (press button on bottom).

 Engine Cooling System

 Air Intake System

 To prevent engine overheating and possible engine damage, clean grass clippings, chaff, and dirt from the rotating engine air intake screen after every 8 hours of operation.
 In certain mowing conditions (dry grass, leaves, tree "cotton", etc.), it may be necessary to check and clean the screen several times each day to prevent engine overheating.